The Renegade (short story)

-"The Renegade" (Fr.
-Le renégat) is a short story written in 1957.
-It is the second short story published in the volume Exile and the Kingdom by Albert Camus.
+"The Renegade or a Confused Spirit" (Fr: "Le Renégat ou un esprit confus") is a short story written by French writer Albert Camus.
+It was first published as the second story in his 1957 collection Exile and the Kingdom.

 Plot summary

 "The Renegade" is one of the most obscure and confusing of the short stories published in Exile and the Kingdom.
 It is presumed to be an allegory.
 The story begins with the narrator, who we are told has somehow lost his tongue, waiting in the desert with a rifle.
 Much of what the narrator says at the beginning of the story is not explained until much later.

 After the opening pages in the desert which are set in the narrator's present, the narrator recounts events from his past which begin to explain his present nature and situation.
 The narrator, a French Catholic from the Protestant Massif Central region, left his home to work as a Christian missionary to the Tribes in the closed city of Taghaza, Mali.
 His mentor warns him that he is not yet ready for such a task but in his self-confessed 'pig-headedness' he decides to go anyway.
 Upon arrival, his guide turns on him and robs him leaving him in the desert.

 The narrator has more misfortune in store as he arrives at Taghaza and is imprisoned and beaten by the men and women of the Tribe.
 After several days of isolation he is taken to the House of the Fetish where the tribe's priest and several men and women engage in worship rituals in front of Fetish.
 During the rituals the narrator and several others are physically and mentally abused.
 Eventually the narrator is converted by the tribe that he came to convert.
 He disowns Christ, refusing to believe in his righteousness and declares that the Fetish and the power of hatred are the only true and flawless powers in the world.

 The narrator relates of one day when the priest without his mask brings a woman into the House of the Fetish.
 The woman has a tattoo across her face in the image of the Fetish and is left prostrate on the floor in front of the fetish itself as the priest leaves.
 It is implied here that the narrator attempts to engage with the woman (although nothing explicit is described) but is caught by the priest who returns with several tribesmen.
 They beat him and remove his tongue, causing him to pass out on the floor.